WhatsApp/erlfmt/doc/RebarUsage.md

 ]}.
 ```

-Now you can format all the files in your project by running:
+Now you can format the files in your project by running:

 ```sh
 $ rebar3 fmt